pozsarzs/modshell/README.md

 two typed files are created, with the following extensions: BDT, IDT.

 One or more same type registers can be exported to file.
-During saving, one text file is created, with CSV extension.
+During saving, one text file is created, with CSV, INI or XML extension.

 On exit, the command line history, echo mode and colors are preserved.